U8NWXD/CultureMesh-Docs/README.md

 # CultureMesh Documentation
 This repository stores documentation for CultureMesh's Android app and API.

+## Dependencies
+The following dependencies may be needed to successfully generate the documentation using this workflow:
+* `git`
+* Python packages detailed in the pip requirements format in `requirements.txt`

 ## Usage
 To generate documentation, run `make html` from the `docs` directory.
 This will generate HTML documentation in `docs/build/html`, with a homepage at